ScienceZoneUK/science-zone-uk/python_pit/wk05/README.md

 ## What is a Dictionary?

-Imagine you are 100yrs 👵 , you hear someone use the word "Riz" and you're not sure what it means.
+Imagine you are 100yrs 👵 , you hear someone use the word "Rizz" and you're not sure what it means.
 You might look it up online 💻.
 Before the internet 💾, people used dictionariese📚books 🥱 that matched words (keys) to their meanings (values).
 Python dictionaries are:

 - **Ordered** (since Python 3.7): The order in which you add items is remembered.
 - **Mutable**: You can add, remove, or change items after creating the dictionary.